Best Trading Simulator: Free Stock Market and FX Simulator

 There is a range of stock and Forex trading simulators available, and many of them offer very different features and functionality.
 If you focus on the simplest or most basic platform, you might need to upgrade later due to missing features.

-In other words, it's better to choose the more advanced and complex platform, to have a good foundation for your future trading.
-Forget the binary trader simulators that promise you quick wins.
+In other words, it's better to choose the more advanced and encompassing platform, to have a good foundation for your future trading.

 Nevertheless, your simple platform should always provide you with real-time currency rates, and other additional features necessary for you to be successful in long-term trading.